thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 This is the AJAX request that retrieves the jobs that are rendered on the page.
 So to scrape jobs from this page, we need to replicate this request.
 Let's look at the details of this request.

-There are two parameters, `searchRequestJson` and `clientOffset`.
-We'll send both parameters in our request.
-The `searchRequestionJson` parmater is a JSON string whose `pageNumber` field controls which page of results is returned for a request.
-So that field will get incremented for each page we retrieve.
-Here's a formatted listing of the `searchRequestJson` fields.
+There are two parameters: `searchRequestJson` and `clientOffset`.
+We'll send both in our request.
+The `clientOffset` parameter is simple.
+It's just set to -300.
+The `searchRequestJson` field is more complex.
+Here's a formatted listing.

 {% highlight json %}
 {